ESTHER BOYER COLLEGE OF MUSIC AND DANCE

 Written Entrance Examinations:

 All doctoral students must take written entrance exams prior to or during the first semester of doctoral study.
-Candidates who fail the entrance examinations the first time may, upon application to the Associate Dean for Graduate Studies of the Boyer College of Music and Dance, be permitted to take the examinations a second time.
-A third opportunity is not allowed.
+Candidates who fail the entrance examinations the first time may, upon application to the Boyer College's Associate Dean for Graduate Studies of the Boyer College of Music and Dance, be permitted to take the examinations a second time.
+A third opportunity will not be allowed.

 To continue registration in the doctoral program beyond the second semester of study, all portions of the examinations must be passed or the appropriate review courses (or the equivalent, as determined by the examining department) must be in progress.
 Students planning to take the written examinations should request a list of dates from the graduate secretary and submit a written request to the Associate Dean one month prior to the administration date.